-Authenticator apps like Google Authenticator, Authy, or Duo are small, free mobile applications used to generate security codes.
+Authenticator apps like Google Authenticator, Authy, 1Password, Microsoft Authenticator, and Duo are small, free mobile applications used to generate security codes.
 They work globally and are more secure than SMS because they don't transmit the security codes across the network.

 When you choose this method, you need to scan the provided QR code using the authenticator app on your phone or tablet.
-This will link your device to your DigitalOcean account.
+This links your device to your DigitalOcean account.

 If you're unable to scan the code, click the Try this instead link directly underneath it.
-This will give you a code which you can enter manually by following the directions in your specific authenticator app.
-When you enter the code, the app will give you a PIN to enter in the space provided.
-Once you've entered the PIN, the app will be linked with your DigitalOcean account.
+This gives you a code which you can enter manually by following the directions in your specific authenticator app.
+When you enter the code, the app gives you a PIN to enter in the space provided.
+Once you've entered the PIN, the app links with your DigitalOcean account.

-Now that the app and your account are linked together, when you log in in the future, you’ll be prompted for the two-factor auth code from you app.
-You’ll need to open the app on your smartphone to reveal the code, then enter it when prompted in the Control Panel to complete logging in.
+Now that the app and your account are linked together, you'll be prompted for the 2FA code from your app when you log in.
+You need to open the app on your smartphone to reveal the code, then enter it when prompted in the control panel to complete logging in.

 When you select SMS, you'll be prompted for the phone number.

-When you're finished configuring your primary method for two-factor auth, you're prompted to add a backup method.
+When you're finished configuring your primary method for 2FA, you're prompted to add a backup method.
 Backup codes are the default selection and recommended method.